InamuraJIN/ActionRecorder/README.md

 macro registration and batch processing

 This add-on is available for Free!<br>
-It takes a lot of coffee to develop an Add-on!
+But, It takes a lot of coffee to develop an Add-on!
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://paypal.me/InamuraJIN?locale.x=ja_JP)